For General Civil Cases Forms, please visit the Michigan.gov website.

 Once the lawsuit is prepared, it is filed with the court, and the filing fee is paid.
 The court can arrange for the defendant to be served or the plaintiff's attorney may arrange for service.
 The plaintiff has 91 days to have the defendant served before the Summons will expire.
 When the defendant is personally served, he or she must file an Answer within 21 days of having received the Summons in order to receive a court hearing.
 A copy of the Answer is to be submitted to the court and the plaintiff.

 After the court has received the Answer, a pre-trial conference will be scheduled.
 If an Answer is not filed, the plaintiff will request a Default Judgment that will be entered against the defendant.
 The judgment will be signed and mailed to all parties.
 The defendant then has 21 days to file a Motion to Set Aside the Default judgment or make other arrangements with the plaintiff.
-If the 21 days has passed, the plaintiff then may take actions to collect the judgment.
+If the 21 days have passed, the plaintiff then may take action to collect the judgment.

 Either party may request a jury trial by filing a Demand and Request for Jury Trial.
 These documents may be filed with the lawsuit or filed with the Answer.
 A Demand for Jury Trial must be filed and submitted with a $50 filing fee.
 The court then can schedule a jury to be brought in if needed.